 The current independent members of the Board are Suraj Ahuja and Charles E. Roy.
 Cory H. Kent is not independent as he is a partner at the firm of lawyers that acts as the Company's legal counsel.
 Warren Stanyer is not independent as he is President and Chief Executive Officer of the Company.
-Michael D. Sweatman is not considered to be independent, as he is the President and Chief Executive Officer of Eureka, a company for which Warren Stanyer serves on the compensation committee.
+Michael D. Sweatman is not considered to be independent, as he is the President and Chief Executive Officer of Eureka, a company for which Warren Stanyer has, within the previous three years, served on the compensation committee.